rage/programming-23/data/part-10/1-class-hierarchies.md

 <programming-exercise name='Word game' tmcname='part10-04_word_game'>

-The exercise template contains a class definition for a `WordGame`.
-It provides some basic functions for playing different word-based games:
+The exercise template contains the class definition for a `WordGame`.
+It provides some basic functionality for playing different word-based games:

 ```python
 import random